msikma/kanaconv/readme.md

 A lot of katakana loan words have English equivalents, but this module will only return transliterated rōmaji.
 For example, パーティー is transliterated to "pātī", whereas the English term is "party".

 The use of an internal dictionary to handle these word replacements is considered to be out of scope for this project.
+Additionally, proper names like Tōkyō are not capitalized for the same reason.

 License